sasja-san/atc/README.md

 Because GPL3 is an intolerable bullshit license, you'll have to provide [m2c](https://github.com/matt-kempster/m2c) yourself.

-Getting mwccarm is done through a download script and any licence should be contained within the zip.
+Getting mwccarm is done through a download script (`tools/get_mwccarm.sh`).
+Any licence should be contained within the zip.